Sienci-Labs/Resources/gsender/gs-additional-features.md

 ## Community Macros

 <b><span class="redText">Disclaimer!</span> These Macros are submitted by our community.
-They aren't vetted by us and might cause damage to your machine so use them at your own risk!</b>
+They aren't vetted by us and might cause damage to your machine so use them at your own risk!</b> Please review the code and test it before assuming it will work with your machine setup.

 [su_spoiler title="<b>SLB Light-Cycling</b>" open="no" style="fancy" icon="chevron" anchor_in_url="yes"]
 **Author:** Kevin G.<br>